japaneseTemmie/MusicBot.py-2.0/README.md

 Help for every command can be found using the **/help** command.

+# Management commands
+Bot owners can run these management commands via the classic command prefix method. (prefix + name)
+- (prefix)**reload-cogs**: Reloads all cogs.

+It is recommended to run these commands in a _private_ channel.

 # Extra Configuration (For experienced hosts)
 During the first run, the bot will create a `config.json` file in its own directory.
 It contains configuration data.